domainus/sunshine-bazzite-script/README.md

 global_prep_cmd = [{"do":"bash -c \"${HOME}/.local/bin/sunshine-do.sh \\\"${SUNSHINE_CLIENT_WIDTH}\\\" \\\"${SUNSHINE_CLIENT_HEIGHT}\\\" \\\"${SUNSHINE_CLIENT_FPS}\\\" \\\"${SUNSHINE_CLIENT_HDR}\\\"\"","undo":"bash -c \"${HOME}/.local/bin/sunshine-undo.sh\""}]
 ```
 3) Restart Sunshine.

+Notes:
+- The sleep helper scripts do not need sudo.
+They use per-user state under `${XDG_RUNTIME_DIR:-/tmp}` and `loginctl`/`systemctl` to suspend.
+- If you run them directly from the repo, ensure they are executable (`chmod +x sunshine_sleep.sh sunshine_cancel_sleep.sh`).
+The setup script handles this for the installed copies.

 ### Optional but HIGHLY RECOMMENDED
 Run `setup_startup_failsafe_service.sh`.
 This makes it to where it runs the `sunshine_undo.sh` script on startup in the event that when connecting to Sunshine only the `sunshine_do.sh` script runs.
 This can help fix black screens after logging in.
 (Ask me how I know :] )